Vanille-N/meander.typ/ROADMAP.md

 - [ ] send content to one specific container
 - [ ] priority levels to fill boxes in a different order than they were defined
 - [X] colfill
+  - [X] check for maybe bug: does colfill properly fill the current container ?
-- [ ] apply styles to structured overflow
+- [X] apply styles to structured overflow
+- [X] save overflow to state

 ## Performance
 - [ ] Dichotomy in bisection (?)